mbuczko/revolt/README.md

 # Introduction

+_TL;DR: revolt is a plugins/tasks oriented library which makes it easier to integrate beloved dev tools like nrepl, rebel readline or clojurescript into application, based on Cognitect's [command line tools](https://clojure.org/guides/deps_and_cli)._

+_To see it in action look at [revolt-edge](https://github.com/mbuczko/revolt-edge) example._

 Clojure projects historically leverage the power of two glorious build tools: [leiningen](https://leiningen.org/) and [boot](http://boot-clj.com/).
 Both battle-tested, feature rich alternatives allow to choose either declarative (leiningen) or fully programmable way to manage with tons of dependencies, _dev_ / _prod_ builds and whole bunch of tasks crucial for clojure developer.